naftalimurgor/bitgesell-fees/README.md

 A simple service that gives best, good fees for  transactions.
 Note: Transaction fees may vary a lot for a UTXO based model.
 A UTXO is a collection of small unpsent transaction outputs spread across multiple transactions.

-Read more About Transactions, UTXO model:
+Read more About Transactions, UTXO model: [UTXO Guide ](https://community.magiceden.io/learn/utxo-guide)

 ## Usage